-We all need health insurance!
+WE ALL NEED HEALTH INSURANCE!
 At least 7,000 working adults in the 55th District have no access to health insurance because they work minimum wage jobs with no health benefits.
 Expanding Medicaid at the state level is part of the plan to cover all Americans, and would have covered 70% of these working adults, but our legislature voted against Medicaid expansion.

-Protect Our Rural Environment from Grade B and Industrial Sludge.
-Ban it, don’t monitor it!
-The application of grade B and industrial sludge from companies like Synagro poses a huge threat to our wells, and to clean and safe drinking water.
+PROTECT OUR WELL WATER FROM INDUSTRIAL SLUDGE.
+BAN IT, DON’T MONITOR IT!
+The application of industrial sludge from mega companies with corporate lobbyists like Synagro poses a huge threat to our wells, and to clean and safe drinking water.
 Application of industrial sludge on our fields is a victory for corporate lobbyists seeking cheap disposal of industrial waste for their clients.
-But it is a defeat for nearby homeowners and communities.
-Families who live adjacent to fields where grade B sludge has been applied say the smell is “ungodly” and they believe it triggers respiratory problems in their children, and adversely affects their property values.
+It is a defeat for nearby homeowners and communities.
+The contents of industrial sludge are often unknown and may include dangerous heavy metals.
+The hazards it poses are real.

 We already have groundwater issues in Virginia.
 My family relied on well water for more than 30 years, and so I know that our ground water is a precious resource that we must not take chances on.

-Instead of leading the charge against grade B and industrial sludge on our fields in rural Hanover, Spotsylvania and Caroline, my opponent voted for a bill to “monitor” its application.
+Instead of leading the charge against industrial sludge on our fields in rural Hanover, Spotsylvania and Caroline, my opponent voted for a bill to “monitor” its application.
 That’s like closing the barn door after the horse is out, and “monitoring” how far and how fast he travels.
 I will fight application of industrial sludge.